 Walasse Ting (Chinese: 丁雄泉, October 13, 1929 – May 17, 2010) was a Chinese-American visual artist and poet.
 His colorful paintings have attracted critical admiration and a popular following.
 Common subjects include nude women and cats, birds and other animals.

-He was born in Shanghai in 1929.
-He left China in 1946 and lived for a while in Hong Kong, then settled in Paris in 1952.
+He was born in Shanghai, left China in 1946 and lived for a while in Hong Kong, then settled in Paris in 1952.
 There, he associated with artists such as Karel Appel, Asger Jorn, and Pierre Alechinsky, members of the avant-garde group CoBrA.

 In 1957, he moved to the United States, and settled in New York where his work was influenced by pop art and abstract expressionism.
 He began primarily as an abstract artist, but the bulk of his work since the mid-1970s has been described as popular figuratism, with broad areas of color painted with a Chinese brush and acrylic paint.